juju/docs/src/en/charms-scaling.md

 ### Co-location

-As with the `juju deploy` command, it is possible to co-locate services on machines.
+As with the `juju deploy` command, it is possible to co-locate applications on machines.
 If you would like to add a unit to a specific machine just append the `--to` option, for example: